Homeyra

 Parvaneh Amir-Afshari (پروانه اميرافشاری; born March 17, 1945), better known by her stage name Homeyra (حميرا), is an Iranian singer.
 She is a veteran celebrity of golden age for Iranian music.
-According to her teacher, Ali Tajvidi her voice is from alto to soprano.
+According to her teacher, Ali Tajvidi, her voice is from alto to soprano.
 Homeyra, with more than half a century of artistic activity, has a legendary popularity among the Iranian people.

 Early life

 Parvaneh Amir-Afshari was born on March 17, 1945, to an aristocratic Iranian family in Tehran, Iran.
 Her family is from Zanjan.

 From Homeyra's childhood, their house, in honor of influential people in the government, witnessed large ceremonies with the presence of famous artists of the time, such as Rouhangiz, Gholam-Hossein Banan, Moluk Zarrabi and many others, which was the initial motivation of the daughter of the family to sing.

 Due to her father's opposition to her daughter’s singing, she began her artistic career under the pseudonym Homeyra.
 But his father recognizes his daughter's voice, and since he considered his daughter's singing would discredit his family, he bought all of her vinyl discs in Tehran bazaar and stored them at home; and this is the reason why Homeira's voice on vinyl discs were scarce at that time.

 After a year, during a trip to Europe of Homeyra's father, she, who had the support of her mother, continues her artistic work.

 Homeyra was rejected from her home and family before the revolution, and after the revolution she was rejected from her larger home and family, which was her homeland of Iran and her compatriots.
-These two tragic events had a profound effects on Homeyra.
+These two tragic events had a profound effect on Homeyra.